The Blue Mountains in Red, Yellow and Orange

 Continue west and call in at Wentworth Falls, named for the explorer of the same name.
 It is home to one of the region’s most spectacular waterfalls, especially after heavy rainfall.
 The Conservation Hut is an ideal pit-stop for lunch with unparalleled views of the Jamison Valley.
 Also the starting point for some of the region’s best walks, Wentworth Falls is well worth marking on your map.

 Sculpture at Scenic World is returning for its sixth year in 2017 and will have something for everyone.
 Held over 30 days from April 7 – May 7, the exhibition offers exciting opportunities for art lovers, children and families to engage with art in a spectacular setting.
 The exhibition also extends to include Sculpture Otherwise at the Blue Mountains Cultural Centre, and an outdoor exhibition of artworks at various locations throughout the upper Mountains.

 If you’re spending the Easter weekend in the mountains, there’s plenty to keep the whole family amused here at Scenic World.
-With live music and a pop-up coffee shop on offer, it’s the perfect city escape.
+With amazing attractions and a pop-up coffee shop on offer, it’s the perfect city escape.
 Grab your Unlimited Discovery Pass for a day packed full of fun, or grab an Annual Pass and come back again and again!

 After taking in the sights on the world’s steepest train, head over to the north side of the mountains via Mt Victoria and the Darling Causeway for some wonderful autumn scenery.
 Mt Wilson is known as a heritage garden village, and its beautiful trees in the autumn are a must see.